 Spiritual survival and wilderness survival – True Survivor has it all!
-This is an outstanding initiative which gives us a rich look at the ways that our faith can survive and flourish in the midst of the struggles that we may encounter in today’s world.
+This is an outstanding initiative that gives us a rich look at the ways that our faith can survive and flourish in the midst of the struggles that we may encounter in today’s world.
 It does this by taking us deep into the wilderness to discover what we will need to survive in such a harsh environment!

 In the video below, founder of True Survivor Will Hince speaks about the four essential elements of both wilderness survival and spiritual survival.

-We’ve asked him to share with Catholic Link why these elements are so essential to our survival…
+We’ve asked him to share with Catholic-Link why these elements are so essential to our survival…

 Water is essential for survival.
 The average person can last about 3 weeks without food, but for only 3 days without water.
 In most survival situations water will be our number one priority.